Chrome 57 made the PIN unlock feature available for all Chromebooks.

 Specifically, in the “Manage screen lock” text link.

 If you think about, tucking it under “People” makes sense.
-It’s your personal PIN unlock and you’d use it yourself.
+It’s your personal lock code and you’d use it yourself.
 But if you’re looking for this option in the first place, it’s not where you’d expect it to be.
 And hiding it within a text link makes it that much more obscure.

 So I clicked on the text link and I was prompted to type in my Google Account password.
 This is a good security measure against others trying to mess with your Chromebook’s settings if you happen to step away from your laptop.